JahedHossenBangladesh/node-js/README.md

  ### Third party package
  #### npm install nodemon --save-dev
  ##### nodemon is a tool that helps develop node. js based applications by automatically restarting the node application when file changes in the directory are detected. nodemon does not require any additional changes to your code or method of development
+### if the node moduel is delete or you want to work with this project the  just write in terminal npm install